datenkollektiv-net/ansible-role-moodle/README.md

 Available variables are listed below, along with default values (see `defaults/main.yml`):

+## Role Tags

+You can skip installation steps by just doing:

+    ansible-playbook <playbook>.yml --skip-tags "install"

+Or change password by:
+    ansible-playbook <playbook>.yml --skip-tags "install" --tags "task-pw"

+Possible tag for direct tasks:
+- task-pull: will refresh the code
+- task-pw: will change password

 ## Dependencies

 No dependencies if the host is installed and setup with a LAMP stack